Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /Key_performance_metrics.md

 |                        | - Hardware Resources: Adequate CPU, memory, and disk I/O improve response time.                                                            |

 ### Deadlocks

+Occur when transactions mutually block each other due to holding locks needed by the other transaction, leading to system standstill.

 | Key Points              | Description                                                                                                                                                        |
 |-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|